Gui-Yom/nuance/README.md

 - Bind buffers as output
 - Provide access to last rendered texture for stateful simulations
 - Sound processing (in and out)
-- Save to image, gif or video
+- Save to gif or video
 - Load shaders directly from [shadertoy.com](https://shadertoy.com) (need to convert globals)
 - Shader editor (code editor, GLSL highlighting)
+- Small standard library for GLSL shaders with common functions
+- Custom additions to GLSL language built into the preprocessor for a more fluent language
 - Custom parser for glsl
 - Support rust-gpu shaders